nmng98/Sugar-Analysis/README.md

 # Sugar Analysis

-Sugar Analysis is an Android app that allows health-conscious users to track their blood sugar and BMI weekly.
+Sugar Analysis is an Android app that allows health-conscious and diabetic-prone users to track their blood sugar and BMI weekly.
 The goal was to not only create a fully-functioning app, but also practice Scrum/Agile concepts during development.

 #### Technologies Used
 * Android Studio